-With Florida personal injury cases, injury clients are often thrown into the deep end of the pool.
-Many have never had to deal with the complexities of the legal system before, and those who are expecting quick and fair resolutions to their cases are often disappointed.
+In Florida personal injury cases, injury clients are often thrown into the deep end of the pool.
+Many have never had to deal with the complexities of the legal system before, and those who are expecting quick and fair resolutions to their case, are often disappointed.

 Timeline of a Typical Florida Personal Injury Case

 After you hire an attorney, the first thing he or she will do is notify your insurance company and the person you are suing (the defendant) that you're now represented by counsel.
 Then your attorney gathers evidence on your behalf and shows you how to preserve any evidence you receive while you're undergoing medical treatment.
 Your attorney takes a detailed account of your story, talks to any witnesses, and reviews all necessary documentation—such as accident reports and medical records—to determine the settlement value of your claim.
 Your attorney will then send a demand letter to the defendant, explaining the extent of your injuries, how much they have cost, and why you are entitled to payment.
-If the defendant refuses to pay, your case moves forward into court.
+If the defendant refuses to pay, your attorney will likely file a lawsuit.

 Although every case is different, most injury cases progress through these steps: